wix-incubator/pm-rpc/README.md

 This makes the API available for any callers requesting for an API with that ID.

-The API sent should be A flat object (functions directly under the root).
-The functions can be either synchronous or return promises. e.g.:
+The API can be any object containing functions and/or namespaces, and namespaces can be functions as well.
+e.g.:
 ```javascript
 const api = {